scaleoutsean/eseries-perf-analyzer/FAQ.md

 EPA 3.4.0's `./epa/docker-compose.yaml` has changes, from versions to volumes and so on, that it's unlikely that older versions can be upgraded in place and without any trouble.

-EPA 3.5.0 doesn't have a changes compared to 3.4, but it has new "tables".
+EPA 3.5.0 and 3.5.1 don't have a changes compared to 3.4, but it has new "tables".
 Upgrade should be possible.

 ## If InfluxDB is re-installed or migrated, how do I restore InfluxDB and Grafana configuration?